 However, you DO own your email list.
 As long as you follow best practices, and adhere to data protection laws such as GDPR, your email list is yours to contact directly whenever you need to.
 And because they have actively expressed an interest in hearing from you, you are much more likely to make sales and recruit new members.

-So how to you go about turning your email subscribers into paying members for your membership website?
+So how do you go about turning your email subscribers into paying customers for your membership website?

 Here are a few tips to get you started:

 The first thing you need to do is make sure you have an easy way for people to give you their email address when they visit their site.
 We recommend a service like Mailchimp for managing the email addresses you collect and for sending out email campaigns (Mailchimp integrates seamlessly with your SubHub site as well).

 Place a simple sign up form strategically around your site – areas like your site’s footer, in your blog sidebar, the top right hand corner of your homepage, and at the end of each blog post have been proven to work well in terms of conversions.
 You might also want to consider having a separate landing page just for your newsletter (like we do here).

 As well as collecting email addresses from your website, it pays to encourage your offline contacts to sign up as well.
 If you hold in-person classes, or regularly attend networking events, then make sure you tell people about your newsletter and encourage them to sign up.
 Maybe have the URL of your sign up form on your business cards or flyers, or use a tablet or phone to invite people to sign up on the spot.